-- Copy a link to your copy/paste buffer that you can save in a file or send in an email.
-When you paste this link into a browser it will open the Test editor on this step, with the commend editor open on this comment.
+- Copy a URL that you can save in a file or send in an email.
+When you paste this URL into a browser it will open the Test editor on this step, with the comment editor open on this comment.

 - Delete the issue or remark.

-- If you select Fail tests, you can select the check box labeled snooze failure and select a date, in which case the test failure will only apply after the specified date.
+If you select Fail tests, you can select the check box labeled Snooze failures and select a date.
+If you do this, then the test will only be forced into the Failed state after the specified date.

-Click from the Annotations toolbar to open the regions drop down menu and select a region to apply to an image.
+Click from the Annotations toolbar to open the regions menu and select a region to apply to an image.